Sai-Hemanth-Kumar/Personal_Expense_Tracker/README.md

-This is a project built on Python flask with MySql Database.
+This is a simple project built on Python flask with MySql Database.